One of the main casts of the reality show, Life Below Zero is Sue Aikens. Many fans of this reality show have vast questions about her.

 The site is located along the Kavik River and has played a big part in shaping her net worth.
-Also, Sue hosts hunters and travelers during different seasons.
-The 56-year-old hunter Sue Aiken’s net worth is $500,000.
+Also, Sue hosts hunters and travellers during different seasons.
+The 60-year-old hunter Sue Aiken’s net worth is $500,000.

 Sue Aikens Husbands, 3 Failed Marriage.

 Many do think they know about this television star, but Aikens reveals very little information about her personal life.
-We had to dig to find about her husband and family life thanks to our comprehensive research.
+We had to dig to find out about her husband and family life, thanks to our comprehensive research.

-Her first husband died from a tumor in the brain.
-Later on 13 June 1987, she married British man Eddie James Aikens.
+Her first husband died from a tumour in the brain.
+Later, on 13 June 1987, she married British man Eddie James Aikens.
 The couple had lived together in Portland, Oregon, where Eddie operated in a barbershop.
 They had two offspring from the relationship, a boy and a girl.